sci-comp/UberGodotGameJamKit/README.md

 - The third person controller is from (note: this is temporary!): https://github.com/selgesel/godot4-third-person-controller
 - The lookup tables for color grading come from this project: https://github.com/thiagoamendola/godot-color-lut-shader
+- The scene manager used the following repository for guidance: https://github.com/glass-brick/Scene-Manager